HosakaKeigo/mcp-server-spreadsheet/README.md

 ## Authentication Setup

 This server uses Google Cloud's Application Default Credentials for authentication to access Google Sheets.
-You have two options for setting up authentication:

 1. Install the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) if you haven't already
 2. Log in and authorize access to Google Sheets: